How do I claim the Adoption Credit?

 Regarding the adoption tax credit, keep in mind:

-- If you've adopted the child of your spouse, you cannot claim this credit.
+- If you've adopted the child of your spouse, you can’t claim this credit.

 - The credit is not usually available if you are Married Filing Separately.

-Keep your adoption documents with your tax records.
+Keep receipts for all qualified adoption expenses with your tax records.

-You may receive less than the full amount if some of your adoption expenses are covered by an employer plan or your modified adjusted gross (MAGI) income is over $201,920 (and is phased out at $241,920) for 2016.
+- You may receive less than the full amount if some of your adoption expenses are covered by an employer plan or your modified adjusted gross income (MAGI) is over $207,141 (and is phased out at $247,140) for 2018.

 - Adoption fees